victorporof/firefox-restartless-template/README.md

 * `./customize.sh -i awesome-addon-id` to set the id; this will be useful when creating an extension proxy file.
 * `./customize.sh -n AwesomeTool` to set the name; this will be displayed in the Toolbox and various Firefox menus.

+Initially, please try to only use alphanumeric characters for the add-on's id and name.

+Optionally, you can also specify the add-on's description and version:

 * `./customize.sh -d "An awesome description"` to set the description; this will be shown on [addons.mozilla.org](https://addons.mozilla.org/en-US/developers/) when publishing your add-on.

-Initially, please try to only use alphanumeric characters for the add-on's id and name.
+* `./customize.sh -v 1.0` to set the version; this is useful for tracking bugs and letting your users know which add-on version they're using.

 __Step 2__.
 Locate your Firefox profile directory.
 Read [this](http://kb.mozillazine.org/Profile_folder_-_Firefox) for more information.
 It's usually in these folders: